Chobham: Demography

 It is not accurate to compare pre 1961 and post-1971 sets of statistics due to different borders, excluding principally West End, Surrey but also other minor neighbourhoods, smaller than villages, which left the civil parish during that period.

 In 2011 the population lived in 1,616 households compared to 20 fewer in 2001, however the population had declined by one, which contrasts with the increase in the historic, more heavily populated part of the parish which seceded in 1968 from Chobham.
 This involved 1454 acres, leaving Chobham with, in 2001, for example 2313 acres.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
-The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).
+The remaining percent is made up of rented dwellings (plus a negligible percentage of households living rent-free).